![]() The platform at Amritsar before departure of the Shane Punjab Express for Delhi... |

 Sleeper Class (SL)

-This is the way most of the less-well-off Indian population travels long-distance, and the majority of cars on a long-distance train will be sleeper class.
-Sleeper class consists of open plan berths with upper, middle and lower bunks arranged in bays of six on one side of the aisle, and along the coach wall in bays of two (upper and lower) on the other side of the aisle.
-Bedding is not provided, so bring a sleeping bag.
-Sleeper class is found on almost all long-distance trains except for the premier 'Rajdhani Express' services.
-Sleeper class can be quite crowded (although in theory all berths must be reserved, so it can't get overcrowded), and it's fairly grubby and basic.
-On the other hand, you get a better view of the countryside then in AC coaches, where the windows are sealed, tinted, and sometimes dirty.
+Sleeper class is found on almost all long-distance trains except for the premier Rajdhani & Duronto services.
+Sleeper class can be crowded (although in theory all berths must be reserved, so it can't get overcrowded), and it's fairly grubby and basic.
+On the other hand, you get a better view of the countryside then in AC coaches, where the windows are sealed, tinted and sometimes dirty.
 In summer, there are fans on the ceiling and a breeze from the windows.
 In winter, wrap up warm at night and take a sleeping bag and fleece, as it can get cold.
-Sleeper class is used by the more adventurous backpackers, who are prepared to take the rough with the smooth...
 Berth numbering system, AC1, AC2, AC3, AC Chair, Sleeper Class cars.

-Open plan cars with wooden or padded plastic seats, sometimes reserved and shown online as 2S, sometimes unreserved and shown online as II.
+Open plan cars with wooden or padded plastic seats, sometimes reserved and shown online as 2S, sometimes unreserved and shown online as either GN or II.
 Not recommended for long distance overnight journeys (you'll see the huge scrum of Indians all trying to bag a seat in unreserved 2nd class), but quite acceptable for daytime journeys of up to a few hours if you're on a budget.

 Indrail pass agency SD Enterprises reports that Indian Railways discontinued the Indrail pass scheme at the end of 2017.
 A quite incredible decision, given the difficulty of booking Indian train tickets.
 You will now need to book an itinerary as point to point tickets, either through a reliable agency such as 12go.asia or online as above.

-First-time visitors often wonder where to start in such a vast country, and they're sometimes told to tour only a small area, for example stick to Rajasthan or perhaps the beaches of Goa.
+First-time visitors often wonder where to start in such a vast country and they're sometimes told to tour only a small area, for example stick to Rajasthan or perhaps the beaches of Goa.
 But I suggest a bolder approach.
 Use the remarkable Indian train network to see a varied cross-section of India's highlights, picking one example from each type of place: A big city, a colonial hill station, a princely city or two in Rajasthan, then Agra of course for the Taj Mahal, and also Varanasi, the classic Hindu holy city on the Ganges.
 This way, you'll see some incredible highlights and complete contrasts, with overnight trains minimising both daytime travelling time and hotel bills.

 -